DakouriKobri/social-editor-html-css/README.md

 # SocialEditor | HTML & CSS

-This is one of the two projects from the course by [ByteGrad](https://bytegrad.com/courses/professional-css) that I took:
+This is one of the two projects from the course by [Professional CSS](https://bytegrad.com/courses/professional-css)-by ByteGrad-that I took:

 ## Installing & Running the App